qijianpeng/awesome-edge-computing/README.md

 - [Mininet-WiFi](https://github.com/intrig-unicamp/mininet-wifi): Emulator for
 Software-Defined Wireless Networks.

+- [MintEDGE](https://github.com/blasf1/MintEDGE): MintEDGE is a flexible edge computing simulation framework that allows the configuration of various aspects of the infrastructure and enables researchers to test novel energy optimization strategies.

 - [MobEmu](https://github.com/raduciobanu/mobemu): An opportunistic network
   emulator that can run a user-created routing or dissemination algorithm on a desired mobility trace or synthetic model.